 What Are The Steps To A Great Content Marketing Process?

-While content marketing is not restricted to written word, this article will be an insightful analysis into what goes on in the mind of a content marketer that does written content.
-The process is very flexible in the way that you do not necessarily have to follow rules and procedures.
-Some can be overlooked.
-You may discover that each piece of written content you create are following steps in a different order.
+While content marketing is not restricted to written words, this article will be an insightful analysis into what goes on in the mind of a content marketer that does written content.
+The process is very flexible as you do not necessarily have to follow rules and procedures.
+You may discover that each piece of written content you create follows the described steps in a different order.
 It all boils down to what your current skill level is at and how quickly you can apply the questions you ask to your content.
 However, it is important to plan.
 This planning process consists of five big topics with mini subtopics embedded in most.
 There are specific questions a written content marketer should be using as a guideline when curating written content.
-We’ve compiled a list of steps that goes the content marketing writing process.
+We’ve compiled a list of steps tailored to the content marketing writing process.

 Steps Of The Content Marketing Writing Process

 There are five steps to the content marketing writing process:

 Before jumping into the details of each step, there are questions you should be thinking about as you transition into each step.
 Some of these questions should be addressed in the prewriting stage to get your content to a great start.